murkl/d2launcher/README.md

 # d2launcher
+First of all I would like to thank the Median XL team for this great work!
 This little shell script downloads the latest Median XL mod from https://www.median-xl.com and save this file locally.
 You can simple patch your Diablo II with this script.
-Includes Sven's glide wrapper from http://www.svenswrapper.de
+Also includes Sven's glide wrapper from http://www.svenswrapper.de.

 * Starts Diablo II
 * Median XL version management